 Mixing a protein powder in with your smoothies adds the one missing macronutrient without which, means your nutrient-dense smoothie is reduced to just another calorie-rich, sugary drink.

-But hey, add in some protein and boom, your good tasting smoothie can go from junk yet good tasting, to nutrient dense, perfect tasting.
+But hey, add in some protein and boom, your good tasting smoothie can go from junk, yet good tasting, to nutrient dense and perfect tasting.

 All that color and sadly, no sign of protein anywhere.